1952 The Education of Mickey Mantle

 The Indians went 18-4 over this stretch to do their part.
 Unfortunately for Cleveland, the Yankees did theirs as well, going 16-5 to hold off the Indians and take their fourth straight AL pennant by two games.

-Though the Yankees got top performances from Yogi Berra (who held team highs with 30 homers and 98 RBIs) and 37-year-old right-hander Allie Reynolds (a 20-8 record and a league-best 2.06 earned run average), Mantle was the key.
+Though the Yankees got top performances from Yogi Berra (who held team highs with 30 homers and 98 RBIs) and 37-year-old right-hander Allie Reynolds (a 20-8 record and league-best 2.06 earned run average), Mantle was the key.
 His numbers were not the glamorous kind to be seen in later years, but his total productivity helped to place him at the top of the charts in batting average (third in the AL at .311), on-base percentage (third at .394) and slugging percentage (second at .530).
-Such output from a 20-year-old was enough for the other AL teams to recoil in frustration at the continuing, ever-cyclical succession of Yankee legends.
+Such output from a 20-year old was enough for the other AL teams to recoil in frustration at the continuing, ever-cyclical succession of Yankee legends.

 By the numbers, the Indians looked to have the stronger team, thanks to league leaders Larry Doby (32 home runs), Al Rosen (105 RBIs) and three starting pitchers—Early Wynn, Mike Garcia and Bob Lemon—who each won at least 22 games.
 Surprisingly, the one major failing that likely cost the Indians an AL pennant was Bob Feller—who for the first time in his career lost it, finishing at 9-13 with a 4.74 ERA that was the worst among AL starters.

-Unlike the Yankees in the AL, the Brooklyn Dodgers continued to have the all-star weaponry to scare the National League competition into submission.
+Unlike the Yankees in the AL, the Brooklyn Dodgers continued to have the All-Star weaponry to scare the National League competition into submission.
 But they lacked Stengel’s mirrors to successfully take the next step.
-Haunted by the pennant race heartbreaks of autumns past, the Dodgers were on a mission to put a million miles between them and the rest of the senior circuit and stick the pennant in their back pocket with time to spare.
+Haunted by the pennant race heartbreaks of autumns past, the Dodgers were on a mission to put a million miles between themselves and the rest of the senior circuit and stick the pennant in their back pocket with time to spare.

 But as the Dodgers shot out of the gate as planned, so did the New York Giants—the team that gave the Dodgers nightmares through the offseason in the aftermath of Bobby Thomson’s dance with history.
 At the end of May, the Giants had won 26 of their first 34 games and looked ready to lock into a titanic duel with their Flatbush neighbors.
 That’s when the military came knocking at the Giants’ door—looking for Willie Mays.